 Colonoscopy - what is it?

-Why is a colonoscopy necessary?
+Why is an intestinal colonoscopy necessary?

 Complications during colonoscopy